 What Type Of Work Does A Digital Nomad Do?

 Primarily, writing, at least for me.
 I think 75% of my work right now is writing (in the form of blog posts, blog comments or ebooks).
 But there is an important 25% which is made by consulting time, programming or interaction (email or social media).
 But I’m sure there is a lot of other type of digital work which can be done like this: from consulting to affiliate marketing or web development.
-You know, the type of work which requires only a laptop, a decent internet connection, some brilliant ideas or skills and persistence.
+You know, the type of work which requires only a laptop, a decent internet connection, some brilliant ideas or skills and, above all, persistence. 🙂

 Our work is less and less tied up to a physical location.
 We can talk with clients while we’re visiting Japan, we can write blog posts while we’re trekking in Thailand or we can start to sketch some new iPhone apps while we’re on a remote island from New Zealand.
 All these are realities, not wishful thinking.
 And all these are fantastic way to enjoy life more.